College of Law > About > Diversity & Inclusion > Collaborations

 Q: What exactly will I be doing in LegalTrek?

-A: The 2018 summer syllabus is posted below.
-Please read the syllabus to see exactly what you will be doing each week and what types of assignments and preparation you must make in advance, as the syllabus for 2019 will be similar to 2018.
+A: The 2020 summer syllabus is posted below.
+Please read the syllabus to see exactly what you will be doing each week and what types of assignments and preparation you must make in advance.
 Please read the beginning of the syllabus that sets forth the expectations and level of commitment expected from each scholar.

 View the Summer Syllabus Here